ArslanKamchybekov/wildhacks/README.md

 # Waddl: The Ultimate Productivity App 🦆

-Waddl is a real-time productivity computer vision web app with a twist—a virtual duck companion that holds you accountable.
+Waddl is a real-time productivity computer vision web app with a twist—a virtual duck companion that holds you accountable (and may take your money!).
 It's not just a reminder to focus; it **DEMANDS** you meet your goals, blending fun, accountability, and a little bit of chaos into your daily routine.

 ## Inspiration